 Printed Circuit Boards today face an ever-increasing demand in capabilities including high speed, low weight, higher component density, miniaturization, and more.
 Multi-layer PCBs can help meet those increased demands.
-A multi-layer PCB is created from two or more PCBs stacked together, although they are not simply laid one on top of the other.
+Although they are not simply laid one on top of the other, a multi-layer PCB is created from two or more PCBs stacked together.
 Instead, additional dielectric material will connect the PCBs according to predetermined standards.

 A well-designed “stackup” (the arrangement of layers that make up a PCB) can reduce some of the factors that can impact signal quality including: external noise, impedance mismatch, radiation, and signal cross talk.